SEIR-11-08/intro-to-programming/README.md

 ## Programming

 The first two weeks of this course will focus on programming skills.
-This means learning how to "think like a programmer", and also learning to use tools such as Terminal, Atom, Git, etc.
+This means learning how to "think like a programmer", and also learning to use tools such as Terminal, IDE, Git, etc.

 Loosely speaking, learning to "think like a programmer" involves learning: